-The first thing I always tell women is to go to a doctor.
-Don’t rely on the internet for specific, personal health advice.
-The ‘net is great for basic facts and information, but medical advice needs to come from a doctor.
+Ladies, learning about your body’s monthly menstrual cycle is key to figuring out if you’ll ever get a normal monthly period, or if you need to resign yourself to fluctuating, unpredictable periods (a pain in the patootie!).
+The first thing I always tell women is to go to a doctor, naturopathic physician, or gynecologist.
+This is the second thing you need to know about getting a normal monthly period: you can’t rely on the internet for specific, personal health advice.
+The ‘net is great for basic facts and information, but personal medical advice needs to come from a doctor.

-Remember that unpredictable periods are normal
+2. Remember that unpredictable periods are normal

 “[Besides pregnancy], a possible cause for a missed period is anovulation, which simply means you did not ovulate that month.
 It’s possible that your next period may be heavier or longer if you have skipped a period in between,” says Dr Oz in Is Your Period Normal?
 “For most women, incidental anovulation is normal and not a cause for worry.
 Some women simply have a more sensitive endocrine feedback system so that changes in stress, weight, and other factors cause shifts in their menstrual cycle.”